Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - Map - Salonique - Zeitenlik

-The camp of Zeitenlik was situated north of Salonika.
+Camp Zeitenlik was located north of Salonika.

 French troops - Salonika - 1915